-- A) Before final approval is granted for any SUBDIVISION, the DEVELOPER shall submit a complete set of PLAT CONSTRUCTION DETAIL SHEETS and specifications to the City Engineer for evaluation.
-Once approved by the City Engineer, the DEVELOPER shall not alter or vary the construction documents without prior consultation with the City Engineer. - B) As a minimum, the PLAT CONSTRUCTION DETAIL SHEETS and specification shall incorporate the requirements of these regulations.
+- A. Before final approval is granted for any SUBDIVISION, the DEVELOPER shall submit a complete set of PLAT CONSTRUCTION DETAIL SHEETS and specifications to the City Engineer for evaluation.
+Once approved by the City Engineer, the DEVELOPER shall not alter or vary the construction documents without prior consultation with the City Engineer. - B. As a minimum, the PLAT CONSTRUCTION DETAIL SHEETS and specification shall incorporate the requirements of these regulations.

 155-38.
-Utility Construction Standards.
+Utility Construction Standards [Amended per Planning Board on 01-24-2012]

-- A) All utilities shall be installed on or before the completion of the roadway base course.
+A. All utilities shall be installed on or before the completion of the roadway base course.
 Work shall be constructed with the deepest utility being installed first and working up to the road surface.
-The Community Services Department shall be notified seventy-two (72) hours prior to the start of any construction.
-All subsurface work shall be visually inspected by the City Engineer or his agent prior to back filling. - B) These inspections shall be completed during normal working hours within a twenty-four (24) hour period after notification.
+The Community Services Department shall be notified seventytwo (72) hours prior to the start of any construction.
+All subsurface work shall be visually inspected by the City Engineer or designee prior to back filling.

+- B. These inspections shall be completed during normal working hours within a twentyfour (24) hour period after notification.
 Covering work before it has been inspected shall be sufficient cause for rejection.
 Final testing of subsurface utilities for acceptance by the city shall be completed prior to paving the road surface.
 All testing and inspections shall be at the expense of the DEVELOPER.
-Material samples and/or product certification sheets shall be supplied to the City Engineer or agent upon reasonable notice.
+Material samples and/or product certification sheets shall be supplied to the City Engineer or designee upon reasonable notice. - C. Any site improvements which require blasting of land shall follow the requirements of 149-10.F.

 155-39.
-Reference Monuments.
+Reference Monuments